Cork Emergency Departments

 What is a febrile convulsion?

 Febrile convulsions can be frightening and upsetting to witness but they are not harmful to your child.
-Febrile convulsions do not cause brain damage and there is no increased risk of epilepsy in children who have had simple febrile convulsions.
+Febrile convulsions do not cause brain damage.
+There is a 1-2% risk in developing epilepsy.

 One in 30 children will have a febrile convulsion between the ages of six months and six years old.
 Most children who have a febrile convulsion will only ever have just one, but one in three children will have another.

 Treating a child's fever with paracetamol or ibuprofen will not prevent a febrile convulsion.

 - They may become stiff and their arms and legs begin to jerk

 - Their eyes may roll and they may wet or soil themselves

 - Their face can turn red or blue and they may foam at the mouth or vomit